The Three Committees

 I just now discovered this site because the Google search engine alerted me to the picture of me on your "Volunteers" page (sixth from bottom).
 I am stunned, overwhelmed I hadn't seen photos of fellow c.r. workers for 40 years.
 God bless you for creating this site.

-I had just turned 18 when I joined the Holly Springs, Miss.
-SNCC/COFO staff dropped out of U. of Illinois to go there because I couldn't stand being in school while so much ugliness reigned in our land and I was definitely as determined / angry / confused as I look in that picture.
+I had just turned 18 when I joined the Holly Springs, MS SNCC/COFO staff — graduated from segregated S.H.
+Rider High School (Wichita Falls, TX) less than a year earlier, some students routinely drew Confederate flags on blackboards there, most thought "the Negros are not ready" — dropped out of U. of Illinois to go to Mississippi because I couldn't stand being in school while so much ugliness reigned in our land and I was definitely as determined / angry / confused as I look in that picture.
 Had to laugh, seeing the typewriter I've been writing in movement & nonprofit offices ever since.
-The people I met & experiences I had in Miss. helped make me that way.
+The people I met & experiences I had in MS helped make me that way.

 I have never completely abandoned the person you see in that photograph.
 In the late 1960s I helped create the Toronto Anti-Draft Programme & wrote an "underground bestseller," Manual for Draft-Age Immigrants to Canada.
 Later came New Age Politics: Healing Self and Society (Dell, 1979) and a national political organization based on those ideas.
 Then helped start the U.S. Green party and helped write its founding document, "Ten Key Values."
 Now am the proud editor of the on-line "Radical Middle Newsletter" and author of Radical Middle: The Politics We Need Now (Westview, 2004), which won "Outstanding Book Award 2004" from the Section on Ecological & Transformational Politics of the American Political Science Association.
 The first paragraph on p.
 91 is about an embarrassing (for me) incident at the Holly Springs SNCC/COFO office.